jwiegley/ghc-release/libraries/Cabal/cabal/doc/developing-packages.markdown

-templates for `.buildinfo` files, files named only in `.buildinfo` files, header files and so on in the `extra-source-files` field, to ensure that they are included in source distributions.
+templates for `.buildinfo` files, files named only in `.buildinfo` files, header files and so on in the `extra-source-files` field, and extra documentation resources in the `extra-html-files` field, to ensure that they are included in source distributions.
 They should also list files and directories generated by `configure` in the